Engine Sounds Loud When Accelerating? Here’s Why and How To Fix

 Other potential causes include issues with the valvetrain, spark plugs, and camshaft.

-If it’s getting especially bad when speeding up, you might like to consider either:
+If it’s getting especially bad when accelerating, you might like to consider either:

 • Fuel and oil additives – these clean a lot of the gunk out of your engine.